How To Run 5k In 19 Minutes: Complete Guide + Training Plan

 Strides are typically anywhere from 50-200 meters or so, and should be run at near-maximal speeds.

-Running strides conditions your neuromuscular system to handle faster paces in a controlled and coordinated manner, increases your turnover, and is a great way to add little pockets of speed work to an easy run day without really taxing the body like a full interval workout.
+Running strides condition your neuromuscular system to handle faster paces in a controlled and coordinated manner, increases your turnover, and is a great way to add little pockets of speed work to an easy run day without really taxing the body like a full interval session.

 Cross-Training Workouts